Click on the following links to related sections within the document:, Phase 3b Study: POWER, Phase 3 Study: REScUE Study, and Retrospective Studies.

 |

-Abbreviations: AE, adverse event; CD, Crohn’s disease; FAS, full analysis set; IV, intravenous; SC, subcutaneous; SES-CD, Simple Endoscopic Score for Crohn’s Disease. aSince the primary endpoint was not met, all the P-values are considered nominal, and statistical significance has not been established. bFor SES-CD analysis, only patients with an SES-CD of ≥3 at baseline in FAS were included. cPatients with insufficient data at the designated analysis timepoint or who had a prohibited CD-related surgery, prohibited concomitant medication changes, or who discontinued the study agent due to lack of efficacy or due to an AE indicative of worsening of CD prior to the designated analysis timepoint were not considered to have achieved the endpoint. dPatients with insufficient data at the designated analysis timepoint or who had a prohibited CD-related surgery, prohibited concomitant medication changes, or who discontinued the study agent due to the lack of efficacy or due to an AE indicative of worsening of CD prior to the designated analysis timepoint had their baseline sum value carried forward.
+Abbreviations: AE, adverse event; CD, Crohn’s disease; FAS, full analysis set; IQR, interquartile range; IV, intravenous; SC, subcutaneous; SES-CD, Simple Endoscopic Score for Crohn’s Disease. aSince the primary endpoint was not met, all the P-values are considered nominal, and statistical significance has not been established. bFor SES-CD analysis, only patients with an SES-CD of ≥3 at baseline in FAS were included. cPatients who had a prohibited Crohn’s diseaserelated surgery, had prohibited concomitant medication changes, or discontinued study agent due to lack of efficacy or due to an adverse event indicated to be of worsening Crohn’s disease prior to the designated analysis timepoint are considered not to be in SESCD improvement, endoscopic response, or remission, regardless of their SESCD score. dPatients with insufficient data to calculate SES-CD score at the designated analysis timepoint were not considered to be in SES-CD improvement.

 |